Gokulam Kerala FC

 Gokulam Kerala Football Club is an Indian professional football club based in Kozhikode, Kerala.
-Founded in 2017, the club competes in the I-League, the second tier of the Indian football league system.
+Founded in 2017, the club competes in the Indian Football League, the second tier of the Indian football league system.
 They won the 2020–21 I-League title to become the first club from Kerala to do so, and became the first team to defend the league title in 2021–22.
 Gokulam is also the first club from the state to qualify for a continental competition, the AFC Cup, in 2022.

 Nicknamed Malabarians, Gokulam Kerala represents the state of Kerala, predominantly its Malabar region.
 Affiliated with the Kerala Football Association (KFA), club's reserve team competes in the Kerala Premier League.
 They also won the 129th edition of the Durand Cup, becoming the second side from Kerala to win that competition.
 The women's section of the club participates in the Indian Women's League.

 History

 Formation and early years (2017–2020)

 Gokulam Kerala was founded in January 2017 at Malappuram.
 The club then went on to participate in Awes Cup in Goa, in which they finished the campaign as runners-up.
 On 20 September, after the second round of bidding invitations, the bid evaluation committee decided to award Sree Gokulam Group the right to field their team in the Hero I-League 2017–18 season onwards from Calicut, Kerala.
 Although the club did not have a good beginning, they went on to defeat clubs like East Bengal, Mohun Bagan and Minerva Punjab by the end of the season.
 Gokulam Kerala hired Spaniard Fernando Santiago Varela as head coach in March 2018.

 On 15 March 2018, Gokulam played the Super Cup qualifiers against North East United FC and was qualified with a 2-goal victory.
 In the pre-quarterfinals of the Super Cup on 1 April 2018, they were leading against Bengaluru by 0–1 until 60 minutes with a goal scored by the striker Henry Kisekka but Bengaluru scored a stoppage time goal which led to a defeat of 2–1.
 Gokulam in 2019, for the first time went abroad and participated at the 2019 Sheikh Kamal International Club Cup in Bangladesh, where they qualified for the Semi-finals after finishing 2nd in Group B. Gokulam finished as semifinalist after losing 3–2 to Chittagong Abahani.
 Gokulam Kerala won their maiden title under the coaching of Fernando Santiago Varela, the 129th edition of the Durand Cup on 24 August 2019, defeating Mohun Bagan 2–1 in Kolkata.